Brief professional bio:

 I went to college with the intention of getting a degree in something “practical” (because I wanted to make my parents happy), but I ended up graduating with a degree in Art History and History (which if you really think about it was just a roundabout way for me to study the structure of story and how stories are told.)
 After graduation, I found a job teaching 6th grade science (I know, right?) to a bunch of smart and challenging students in Texas.
 While teaching, I started to try my hand at writing my own stories.
 Lots of false starts and messy drafts later, here we are.
 I feel extremely lucky as all I’ve ever wanted to do is tell stories.

 These days, I live in the Chicago area with my family in a house full of books.
-My current favorite things are neighborhood walks, buttery popcorn, foggy mornings, dark chocolate-covered pretzels, and flowering trees.
+My current favorite things are neighborhood walks, buttery popcorn, early morning sunlight, and flowering trees.